 The capital of Russia is Moscow.
-Despite being the largest country in the world at 17,075,200 square kilometers, the population is only around 143.5 million (2013).
+Despite being one of the largest countries in the world at 17,075,200 square kilometers, the population is only around 145 million.
 The official language is Russian and the dominant religion is Orthodox Christianity.
 Because Russia is so large, it stretches across 11 time zones ranging from 6 to 16 hours ahead of EST.

 Another unique fact is that Russia has the longest railway in the world, as well as one of the busiest.
 The Trans-Siberian Railway is 5,771.9 miles long (9,289km) and a non-stop journey takes over 150 hours.

-Churches, museums, and palaces throughout the country can be quite beautiful and worth a visit.
-Travelers should check out the Church of the Savior on Spilled Blood in St. Petersburg; the architecture is detailed, colorful, and truly spectacular to see.
-Another great place to visit in St. Petersburg is the State Hermitage Museum and Winter Palace, a museum lover’s dream due to the fantastic art, architecture, and history.
-There is a lot to see, so it’s recommended to have a small tour group with a guide.
+Had a chance to visit the USSR in 1987, with my Russian history professor Dr. Willis Brooks and about 15 other students.
+The trip took us to see the many of the churches, museums, and palaces throughout the country, many of which are beautiful and worth a visit.
+We visited the Church of the Savior on Spilled Blood in St. Petersburg, where the architecture is detailed, colorful, and truly spectacular.
+Also visited St. Petersburg and the Hermitage Museum and Winter Palace, a museum lover’s dream due to the fantastic art, architecture, and history.

-In Moscow, an iconic place to visit is Red Square.
-This area of Russia is a historical and political center of activity in Russia, with the Kremlin, St. Basil’s cathedral, the Kremlin main clock tower, and several other attractions right nearby.
-This area is filled with opportunities to shop, eat, and explore, and is an absolute must-see when visiting Russia.
+In Moscow, we toured around the iconic Red Square.
+This area of Russia is a historical and political hub in Russia, with the Kremlin, St. Basil’s cathedral, the Kremlin main clock tower, and several other attractions right nearby.
+This area is where we traded American-made tennis shoes for Russian laquer boxes, which was technically forbidden at the time … but widely done!